Brown Sugar & Garlic Pork Tenderloin

 I want to see!
 Tag @simply.siobhan and #mimosasandmotherhood on Instagram or share this recipe to Facebook!

 Give this easy Brown Sugar & Garlic Pork Tenderloin a try tonight.
-I hope you and your family love it!
+I hope you and your family love this pork rub recipe!

 title image for pork tenderloin recipe